 Bedside Manner

-Yet despite the obvious layers of artifice, there is something insistent and revealing in these
+Yet despite the obvious layers of artifice, there is something insistent and revealing in these scenes…Botz is attuned to this complex give and take—to the ways in which simulated feelings

 can mirror and expose the real.